willkraus9/willkraus9.github.io/portfolio.md

 I also implemented an infinite horizon LQR controller on the quadcopter in simulation and tuned on hardware with full state feedback (x y z, roll, pitch, yaw, dx, dy, dz, droll, dpitch, dyaw).
 Each control action was either the overall body force on the drone or the torques along the x, y, and z axes.
 To lower the computational restraints, I computed the LQR gains offline and tuned them iteratively on hardware.
 Something interesting to note: the final gains for the hardware followed a coupling format (one computed torque was tied to several states closely), which was similar to the cascaded PID structure implemented on another controller.

 ![LQR Sim](/assets/LQR_drone.gif){: .mx-auto.d-block :}
+<small> LQR controller in C++ in ROS2 Gazebo simulation.
+The goal state was 1 meter above the ground plane and was not tuned to test baseline functionality in this demo.

 Overall, 3 controllers developed: a Sliding Mode Controller, a cascaded PID controller, and a LQR controller.
 Evaluations on the performane of the controllers was done by tracking a square shape with a robustness test of 1m/s standing wind gusts.
 Overall, the Sliding Mode controller had issues with chattering between the different manifolds, but the LQR controller had the best overall wind stability with adequate position accuracy (<0.5 normalized orientation error, <2 normalized position error).
 The PID controller, which spent the longest in tuning on hardware, achieved similar results to the LQR controller.